| Gas and oil pipelines residual life assessment based on modern methods of

 reference-legal documents (on NIMD technology of NDT performing) [2, 3] are

+known.
 Energodiagnostika Co.
 Ltd. developed a measuring complex for NIMD of gas and

 oil pipelines, located at the soil depth of 2 m and deeper.
 When the operator